Fluorescent lamp: Overdriving

 Overdriving a fluorescent lamp is a method of getting more light from each tube than is obtained under rated conditions.
-ODNO (Overdriven Normal Output) fluorescent tubes are generally used when there isn't enough room to put in more bulbs to increase the light.
+ODNO (Overdriven Normal Output) fluorescent tubes are generally used when there is not enough room to put in more bulbs to increase the light.
 The method is effective, but generates some additional issues.
 This technique has become popular among aquatic gardeners as a cost-effective way to add more light to their aquariums.
 Overdriving is done by rewiring lamp fixtures to increase lamp current; however, lamp life is reduced.

 Other fluorescent lamps

 Black light

 Blacklights are a subset of fluorescent lamps that are used to provide UVA light (at about 360 nm wavelength).
 They are built in the same fashion as conventional fluorescent lamps but the glass tube is coated with a phosphor that converts the short-wave UV within the tube to long-wave UV rather than to visible light.
 They are used to provoke fluorescence (to provide dramatic effects using blacklight paint and to detect materials such as urine and certain dyes that would be invisible in visible light) as well as to attract insects to bug zappers.
 So-called blacklite blue lamps are also made from more expensive deep purple glass known as Wood's glass rather than clear glass.
 The deep purple glass filters out most of the visible colors of light directly emitted by the mercury-vapor discharge, producing proportionally less visible light compared with UV light.
 This allows UV-induced fluorescence to be seen more easily (thereby allowing blacklight posters to seem much more dramatic).
 The blacklight lamps used in bug zappers do not require this refinement so it is usually omitted in the interest of cost; they are called simply blacklite (and not blacklite blue).